Video: Life Sciences Quarterly (Q4 2019): 2019 Roundup on Life Sciences Hot Topics

-The Ropes & Gray panelists include strategic transactions partners Marc Rubenstein, Melissa Rones and Zach Blume, health care partner Mark Barnes and counsel Valerie Bonham, life sciences regulatory & compliance partner Kellie Combs, and litigation & enforcement partner Martin Crisp.
+The Ropes & Gray panelists include strategic transactions partners Marc Rubenstein, Melissa Rones and Zach Blume, health care partner Mark Barnes, life sciences regulatory & compliance partner Kellie Combs, and litigation & enforcement partner Martin Crisp.

 This presentation is part of Life Sciences Quarterly, a quarterly seminar series that delivers insights from Ropes & Gray attorneys, speakers from government and industry and other professionals as they examine key developments, issues and trends affecting the life sciences sector.